 Who can take part in a KTP

 Businesses of all sizes in most industries and commercial sectors can take part, although some limitations may apply.
-Find out more about the KTPs in Northern Ireland and read about the support available from the NI regional colleges.
+Find out more about the KTPs in Northern Ireland.

 You can also read GOV.UK's guidance on KTPs - what they are and how to apply.